lalabuy948/MiniSpaceJourney/README.md

 # Mini Space Journey

-This is the copy of the Space Invandors and my first real game and swift 5 expirience.
+This is the copy of the Space Invandors and my first game in swift 5 expirience.

 ## Version 0.0.1